Using and Porting the GNU Compiler Collection (GCC)

 rely on ANSI C features.
 Some vendors are starting to ship systems with

-ANSI C header files and you cannot use `-traditional
+ANSI C header files and you cannot use `-traditional' on such

 systems to compile files that include any system headers.